matthiaskoenig/cy3sbml/README.md

 ### Install
 `cy3sbml` is available from the [Cytoscape App Store](http://apps.cytoscape.org/apps/cy3sbml).
-* install the latest version of [Cytoscape](http://www.cytoscape.org/) (>=3.7.2)
+* install the latest version of [Cytoscape](http://www.cytoscape.org/) (>=3.7.2) or
-* open cytoscape, open http://apps.cytoscape.org/apps/cy3sbml in a browser, click install
+* open Cytoscape, open http://apps.cytoscape.org/apps/cy3sbml in a browser, click install

 Alternatively one can install via
 * In Cytoscape open `Apps → App Manager → Install Apps` and search for `cy3sbml`.